Day Three on The Mother Road Route 66

 After Narcissa, there was a sign directing me to the right for

 Then I fell off the Earth.
-Washboard like I hadn’t seen since working on the Rez:
+Washboard like I hadn’t seen since working on the Rez, traveling by Windy Knoll, OK and onto some of the old Ribbon Road:

 It turns out that I had been driving a stretch of the original “Ribbon Road”